 The Neuse River mainstem HEC-RAS model was calibrated to high-water marks for Hurricane Matthew in 2016 (USGS, 2017).
-Due to the lessened impact from the event to the upper portion of the basin, there were limited High Water Marks (HWM) collected above Smithfield, NC.
+Due to the lessened impact from the event to the upper portion of the basin, there were limited HWMs collected above Smithfield, NC.
 The majority of HWMs were collected between Smithfield, Goldsboro, and Kinston.
-A comparison of computed water surface elevations and highwater marks is listed in Table 61.
+A comparison of computed water surface elevations and high-water marks is shown in Table 37.
 Overall, computed water surface elevations are within 1.0 foot at each of these locations, indicating successful calibration.